ElementsProject/libwally-core/README.md

 * [LibWally Swift](https://github.com/blockchain/libwally-swift)
 * [Multy-Core](https://github.com/Multy-io/Multy-Core)

-Please note that some of listed projects may be experimental or superseded.
+Please note that some of the listed projects may be experimental or superseded.